How One School District Hardwired Continuous Improvement Practices to Change their Culture and Adjust through Disruption

-Ryan and his team recognized that implementing continuous improvement was more than just finding a few new tools to use, it requires a high level of commitment and a thoughtful organization-wide approach.
-The Estacada leadership team’s commitment to sustainable continuous improvement has already impacted their organization through measurable results in employee engagement and student achievement during their first year alone.
+Superintendent Carpenter and the Estacada leadership team recognized that implementing continuous improvement was more than just finding a few new tools to use.
+It requires a high level of commitment and a thoughtful organization-wide approach.
+The Estacada School District’s commitment to sustainable continuous improvement has already impacted their organization through measurable results in employee engagement and student achievement during their first year alone.

-• Their employee engagement score increased from a 4.21 to a 4.4, even as employees were surveyed in the middle of the COVID-19 crisis.
+- Employee engagement scores increased from 4.21 to 4.4, even as employees were surveyed in the middle of the COVID-19 pandemic.

-• Their district services score improved from a 4.08 to a 4.17 by using an Evidence-Based Leadership process to shift the mindset of the district office leaders to focus on serving the leaders in Estacada schools.
+- District services score improved from 4.08 to 4.17 by using an Evidence-Based Leadership process to shift the mindset of the district office leaders to focus on serving the leaders in Estacada schools.

 Ryan also explains during his interview that the best part of improvement work is failing forward.
 Estacada didn’t let COVID-19 disruptions derail their commitment to continuous improvement and student achievement.
-Instead, Estacada used COVID-19 as an opportunity to adjust and keep learning.
-When Oregon cancelled state assessments, Ryan and his team adjusted their pillar goal to make sure that 100 percent of students demonstrated proficiency in the essential learning standards during the distance learning time.
-Overall, the district scorecard result was that 60 percent of students during distance learning demonstrated proficiency; however, this fail was actually a huge win.
+Instead, Estacada used the pandemic as an opportunity to adjust and keep learning.
+When Oregon canceled state assessments, Ryan and his team adjusted their pillar goal to make sure that 100 percent of students demonstrated proficiency in the essential learning standards during the distance learning time.
+Overall, the district scorecard result was that 60 percent of students during distance learning demonstrated proficiency.
+However, this failure was actually a huge win.

-To continuously improve, we must continuously learn.
-Sometimes disruption is our greatest innovator.
+To continuously improve, continuous learning is a must.
+Sometimes disruption can be the greatest innovator.

 Throughout podcast episodes 97 and 98, Ryan Carpenter offers valuable insights from Estacada’s first year pursuing a continuous improvement journey: